JSku-Systems/unet-bccd-segmentation/README.md

 The model achieves stable optimisation and produces masks closely aligned with ground‑truth annotations.
 Limitations and potential extensions (e.g., instance segmentation, uncertainty estimation) are discussed in the notebook.

-## License
 This repository is released under the MIT License.
-The dataset retains its own licence as specified by the original Kaggle author.